 Am I happy I don’t stand out in a crowd for being the biggest?
 Yes.
 Am I happy that I can comfortably fit into seats be it chairs with arms, in cinemas and on public transport and planes?
 Yes.
-There are too many little things that I don’t even think or worry about now and am I happy its removed some worry and anxiety?
+There are too many little things that I don’t even think or worry about now and am I happy it’s removed some worry and anxiety?
 Yes.
 Is it amazing being able to walk into any clothing store and buy things off the rack that I like in a normal size?
 Yes.
 Were these the main reasons why I chose to have surgery?
-Nope but they are all pretty awesome outcomes that I enjoy taking advantage of now.
+Nope, but they are all pretty awesome outcomes that I enjoy taking advantage of now.

 I was pretty happy with my life in general before my gastric bypass surgery.
 I was (and still am) happily married.
 I have a beautiful son.
 I have a great family and really great supportive friends.
-I think my natural dispsition helps in that respect because if you havent already noticed I tend to have a pretty positive and happy outlook to life.
+I think my natural disposition helps in that respect because if you haven’t already noticed I tend to have a pretty positive and happy outlook to life.
 I think to a certain point you can choose to be happy and that I certainly do!

 I’m happy I made the hard and confronting decision to have gastric bypass surgery and I would do it all again in a heartbeat.
 But am I SO much happier?
 No, I really don’t think so.
 I don’t believe weight loss surgery is at all magic bullet in making life better and it won’t solve all of your problems.
 Like any life changing decision there will be pros and there will be cons.

 If you are considering any kind of weight loss surgery be it gastric bypass or otherwise if you have areas in your life that aren’t good and need some work then this is not going to fix them.
 It will improve lots of things and should make life easier in many respects but it won’t fix everything, that I can promise you.
-I think its natural for us all to think things like, “If I was smaller, skinnier, prettier, whatever else than we perceive ourselves not to be, then my life would be so much better, easier, fixed et cetera.”
+I think it’s natural for us all to think things like, “If I was smaller, skinnier, prettier, whatever else than we perceive ourselves not to be, then my life would be so much better, easier, fixed et cetera.”

-With some issues in life weight loss surgery can exacerbate any underlying problems as the process around bariatric surgery can be quite self involved and stressful and with the resulting pressure it can make things harder or push them to breaking point.
+With some issues in life, weight loss surgery can exacerbate any underlying problems as the process around bariatric surgery can be quite self involved and stressful and the resulting pressure it creates can make things harder or push them to breaking point.
 It’s quite common for relationships to break up after one partner has weight loss surgery.
 It can quite dramatically change the dynamics, especially in close relationships and if things weren’t great to start with you can just be adding fuel to the fire.

 What I also find interesting is that my husband also gets asked if he’s “happy” that I’ve lost so much weight.
-From a health prespective he is since the heart attack risk in my family is quite high it was something that played on his mind.
+From a health perspective he is, especially with the heart attack risk in my family being quite high it was something that played on his mind.
 People always assume he must be so happy to have, and I quote, “A skinny new wife,” but seriously if that’s what he was most happy about then he

 I guess I’m lucky that I was pretty happy before my surgery and while my life has improved in so many ways that it’s hard to articulate just how much, I still have the same happy and positive outlook on life.
 So, yes of course I’m happy but not SO much happier if you know what I mean.

-Let me know if you can at all relate to this or if I’m talking gobledegook.
+Let me know if you can at all relate to this or if I’m talking gobbledegook.
 Comment below and let me know what your expectations are if you’re pre-op or if you’re post-op let me know how you think your happiness levels have changed since having your surgery.